-Prerequisite(s): 'C' or better in GRM 201.
+Prerequisite(s): C or better in GRM 201.

 Continuation of the development of the four skills through conversation, composition and readings as a means to access culture.

-Credit hours: 3 Lecture contact hours: 3 Lab contact hours: 0 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 3 3 0 Upon demand